-If you're considering adding a new dog to your family, it's important to consider how the transition will go for your existing pets.
+If you're considering adding a new dog to your family, it's essential to consider how the transition will go for your existing pets.
 Many dogs get along great with other animals, but there are also plenty of potential problems that can occur when introducing a new dog into the home.
 Here are some best practices for making the introduction as smooth as possible – so everyone in your family can live happily together!

-Remember First Impressions Matter
+Remember, First Impressions Matter

 If you have other dogs in the house, allow them to sniff each other through a closed door or, better yet, a fence before actually meeting.
 This will help them get used to each other's scent and start to become familiar with one another.
 Then, once they seem comfortable, you can let them meet face-to-face, but be sure to do this in a neutral area, like an open field or park.
 This way, neither dog feels like they're on their own territory.